New Mexico Alcohol and Drug Use Statistics

-If you enjoy a more natural lifestyle and want your recovery to incorporate all aspects of your mind, body, and spirit, look for a holistic rehab.
-These programs have a variety of alternative therapies in addition to evidence-based treatments, such as animal therapy, music therapy, acupuncture, and art therapies.
-They also tend to offer meditation-based fitness programs, such as yoga, qigong, and tai chi.
-In New Mexico, numerous holistic rehabs incorporate native American traditions into treatment programs such as medicinal smoke circles.
+If you enjoy a more natural lifestyle and want your recovery to incorporate all aspects of your mind, body, and spirit, look for a holistic program.
+These have a variety of alternative therapies in addition to evidence-based treatments, such as animal therapy, music therapy, acupuncture, and art therapies.

-At faith-based New Mexico alcohol rehabs or drug rehabs, you can utilize your spiritual strength with a community of people with similar religious backgrounds.
-Look for a faith-based rehab if you think you would benefit from pastoral counseling and prayer circles in addition to standard rehab treatments like individual and group therapy sessions.
+At faith-based alcohol and drug rehabs in New Mexico, you can utilize your spiritual strength with a community of people with similar religious backgrounds.
+Look for a faith-based facility if you think you would benefit from pastoral counseling and prayer circles in addition to standard treatments like individual and group therapy sessions.

 When suffering from co-occurring substance use and mental health disorders, you’re considered to have a dual diagnosis.
 Generally, mental health issues overlap the symptoms associated with substance abuse, though medication needs can vary greatly.

-Luxury rehabs offer a higher standard of comfort and convenience than other rehabs, with a wide range of amenities and roomy suites.
+Luxury programs offer a high standard of comfort and convenience, with a wide range of amenities and roomy suites.
 They usually have a fitness center, often including a pool, spa, and masseuse, and a range of outdoor and indoor recreation areas.
-A luxury rehab might also have the latest treatments for trauma and addiction, such as EMDR.

-An executive rehab has a higher focus on confidentiality than other centers to help you preserve your professional reputation.
+An executive program has a higher focus on confidentiality than other centers to help you preserve your professional reputation.
 They also tend to be understanding towards your never-ending responsibilities and offer business centers on-site for you to keep up-to-date on your emails.
-Executive rehabs cater to busy professionals that appreciate higher-quality amenities and usually offer gourmet dining, fitness centers, and state-of-the-art addiction therapies.